fonttools/fontbakery/docs/source/user/bash-completion.md

 There's no special completion support for the arguments of the subcommands yet.

 First, install `bash-completion` package.

-If you want to use the file directly in a running Bash shell:
+And then run:
     $ source path-to/fontbakery/bin/bash-completion

-If you are using a python virtual environment (that is not a system-wide installation), run:

-    $ . path-to/fontbakery/bin/bash-completion

-To install it, copy or symlink the `path-to/fontbakery/bin/bash_completion` file into your `bash_completion.d` directory as `fontbakery`.
+To install it permanently, copy or symlink the `path-to/fontbakery/bin/bash_completion` file into your `bash_completion.d` directory as `fontbakery`.
 Eg for GNU+Linux,

     ln -s path-to/fontbakery/bin/bash_completion /etc/bash_completion.d/fontbakery